greggersaurus/OpenSteamController/README.md

     * Will need to break (ctrl-c) and execute command "set {int}0x40010008 = 0" to get simulation past waiting for 16-bit counter/timer 1.
         * User can tell this needs to happen when instructions 0x61a, 0x61c, 0x61e repeat non-stop.
     * Simulation will end with 0xa6e as last valid instruction.
-        * Next instruction is Wait for Interrupt (WFI), which simulator reports as Unsupported Instruction.
+        * Next instruction is Wait for Interrupt (WFI), which pinkySim simulator reports as Unsupported Instruction.
-    * The following commands can be used to save the state of memory if say the user wants to reload state for attempting simulation of interrupts.
+    * The following commands can be used to save the state of memory if say the user wants to reload state for attempting simulation of interrupts without having to re-run entire simulation.
         * 8 kB SRAM
              * dump binary memory sram.bin 0x10000000 0x10002000
         * 2 kB USB SRAM